How to Choose the Right Glasses for Your Face Shape and Coloring

 Famous people with square faces: Brad Pitt, Sandra Bullock, and Demi Moore.

 There are three aspects one should look at when choosing glasses: skin tone, eye color, and hair color.

 Skin tone: This is the primary focus in choosing glasses.
 Matching skin color will be most important, especially if one likes to dye your hair.
 Everybody is either cool (blue tones) or warm (yellow tone).
 It is important to match skin tone to the color of the shades.
 For instance, a cool color skin tone should choose cool colors.

 Eye Color: Matching eye color can really cause the eye color to pop!
 Like when someone wears blue glasses with blue eyes or green glasses with green eyes.
 This is secondary in importance, so keep in mind skin tone, before eye color.

 Hair Color: Hair color can also be either warm colors or cool colors; for instance:

 - Cool - strawberry blond, platinum blonde, black with a blue tint, white, salt-and-pepper as well as "dishwater" brown

 - Warm - golden blond (more of a yellow tint), flat black, brown with a golden hue, red hair that could be defined as a carrot-top, and "dirty" gray.

-Just as the others, it is a good idea to match.
+Just like the others, it is a good idea to match.